ltonetwork/mongodb-rest/README.md

 `w` (write concern) is set to 1 so that acknowledgement of the write is recieved by mongodb-rest, currently this must be enabled for error checking.

+Set `collectionResponseType` to `csv` to returns collections as csv data rather than json.